-It has been my experience that participants in groups experience significant improvements in their ability to cope with and manage their various health conditions.
-Benefit depends both on regular attendance and commitment to completing the homework or practice between sessions.
-This means that participants should have a minimal level of health that enables regular attendance and enough time and space in their life to devote energy to new learning and processing what they learn into daily life.
+Benefit from group psychotherapy depends both on regular attendance and commitment to completing the homework or practice between sessions.
+This means that participants should have a minimal level of health that enables regular attendance and enough time and space in their life to devote energy to new learning and integrating what they learn into daily life.
 The groups I facilitate are not helpful for people in crisis.

-The time commitment to benefit from the groups below ranges from a few minutes daily to an hour daily depending on the group.
+The time commitment to benefit from the groups ranges from a few minutes to an hour or more daily depending on the group.
 The recommended homework generally involves a combination of reading and trials of behavior change.

 The fees for the groups listed below are covered by Alberta Health.
 On occasion, I run a group collaboratively with other professionals (eg. psychologists or social workers) who bill directly for their services.

-- “Psychoeducational Group” – This 10 session psychotherapy group assists patients to: increase awareness, increase active self management and increase psychological coping with ME/CFS, FM or MCS.
-This group is appropriate for newly referred patients who have a confirmed or probable diagnosis of ME/CFS, FM or MCS.
+- “Psychoeducational Group” – This 10 session psychotherapy group assists patients to: increase awareness, increase active self management and increase psychological coping with ME/CFS, FM and MCS.
+This group is appropriate for newly referred patients who have a confirmed or probable diagnosis of ME/CFS, FM and MCS.
 After completing this group, patients may register for other groups relevant to their needs.
 This group meets every other week.
 The homework takes up to 30 minutes daily.

 - “Psychoeducational Group by Telehealth” – I have successfully delivered this group to participants at a distance through the AHS telehealth network.
 If there are 10 individuals interested in participating in your area of the province of Alberta, I will offer a group.
-Ideally the participants will meet together at the same location so that they can benefit from the informal support from group members.
-This may not be possible in remote locations are welcome to join other groups.
+Ideally the participants will meet together at the same location so that they can benefit from the informal support from other group members.
+However participants in remote locations are welcome to join other groups.